haixuanTao/haixuantao.github.io/src/deep-learning/hardware.md

 And with similar work, a majority of the acceleration hardware could be added actually.

-➡️ So, yes, Rust can run DL on GPU!

 ## GPU Support

-GPU Support was enabled by:
+To enable GPU support, I had to:
-- adding 2 header files in bindgen's `wrapper.h` file as follows:
+- add 2 header files in bindgen's `wrapper.h` file as follows:
 ```c
 #include "onnxruntime_c_api.h"
 #if !defined(__APPLE__)